 A semester is one-half of an academic year.

 One-stop academic shop that offers free tutoring, career services, help with study skills, disability services, and writing support.
-SSC can help pair you with a tutor, discuss and explore career and major options, establish accommodation for a disability, and provide writing help for students at any point in the writing process.
+The SSFGIC can help pair you with a tutor, discuss and explore career and major options, establish accommodation for a disability, and provide writing help for students at any point in the writing process.